 Desserts are pleasant, and somewhat above average.
 I’ve tried profiteroles au chocolat, which were fine, served warm with warm chocolate sauce.
 Moelleux au chocolat is a molten chocolate cake, which was just what you’d expect.
 The best was a Napoleon, which was about four inches tall, made up of crispy flaky layers, with ice cream and fresh summer berries.
 This was an excellent dessert.
 Whether you order dessert or not, they will bring out a large bowl of hazelnuts and nutcrackers, an easy way to end a meal.

 Much of the food at Bistro Maison is average, but after an afternoon of wine tasting, it’s really a nice place to relax and wind down.
 Park at the opposite end of downtown and stroll down the street to the restaurant; it’s a nice, short walk.
 The Bistro staff is warm, the restaurant inviting.
 Service is way above average, with hardly a misstep in 3 visits.
 Relax, drink some wine, converse and stare up at the stars.
 If I was in the area looking for a meal, I wouldn’t hesitate to go back.
-Sometimes just average is fine, when the service and environment makes for an overall above average experience.
+Sometimes just average is fine when the service and environment make for an overall above average experience.